-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 Build Quality

-Of course, the Sony 400mm f2.8 G Master has some serious build quality.
+Of course, the Sony 400mm f2.8 G Master has serious build quality.
 Sony, of course, made this weather resistant.
-And with that said, our sensors were always very clean when we used this lens.
+With that said, our sensors were always very clean when we used this lens.
 Something of this caliber is bound to be resistant to the elements.
-And if it isn’t, then it’s a bit of a rip off.
+If it isn’t, it’s a bit of a rip off.

-While we didn’t take it through the rain (because there wasn’t any in NYC) it surely experienced quite a bit of dust.
+While we didn’t take it through the rain (there wasn’t any in NYC) it surely experienced quite a bit of dust.
 However, the lens kept working and I simply just brushed the dust off.

 Keep all this in mind, as we think you should have a camera with a solid camera strap when using this lens.
 Sometimes a monopod can just slow you down.